dborth/smw-wii/trunk/smw/music/Readme.txt

 Another way to include tracks into music categories is to create category labeled subdirectories ("Land", "Underground", etc) in this directory.
-Any .ogg files in the subdirectories will be automatically added to that music category.
+Any .mp3 files in the subdirectories will be automatically added to that music category.

 If you have a file in a category subdirectory and have a reference to the same file in your Music.txt file, then it will be added to that category's playlist twice.

-For example, if I have level1.ogg in the Land subdirectory and I also
+For example, if I have level1.mp3 in the Land subdirectory and I also
 have:

 [Land]
-Land/level1.ogg
+Land/level1.mp3

-in Music.txt, then level1.ogg will be added twice to the Land music category, once for the reference in Music.txt and once for being in the Land subdirectory.
+in Music.txt, then level1.mp3 will be added twice to the Land music category, once for the reference in Music.txt and once for being in the Land subdirectory.